fishcus/KAP-manual/en/config/config_override.en.md

 ## Configuration Overriding

-Some of the configuration properties in `$KAP_HOME/conf/` could be overridden through KAP GUI.
+Some of the configuration properties in `$KYLIN_HOME/conf/` could be overridden through Kyligence Enterprise GUI.
 Configuration overriding has two scopes: project level and cube level.
 The priority order can be stated as: cube level configurations > project level configurations > configuration files.

 ### Project-level Configuration Overriding